-A general upward trend of shipments has occurred since a big jump in 2008 (slide 38), despite a slight decline in acreage from 2009-2015.
+A general upward trend of shipments has occurred since a big jump in 2008 (slide 38), despite slight declines in acreage after 2009.
 This can be attributed to newer high-yielding plantings coming into production, as well as less fruit being diverted to conventional or other markets.
 The increase has been driven by dramatic rises in 'Gala', 'Fuji', and 'Honeycrisp' shipments, which set new records with the 2019 crop (slides 39, 40).
 Despite the rapid rise in supply, prices generally rose during this period until 2016, then dropped and appear to be levelling out (slide 38).